mihanwp/MihanPanel-Lite/readme.md

 == Changelog ==

+= 8.1 =
+Fixed an HTML error in the iThemes Security plugin Solve the problem of sending SMS in some SMS systems (Pro Version) New license activation system (Pro Version)

+= 8 =
+Optimize and restructure plugin code
+Compatibility with a simple unique WordPress link

 = 7.5 =
 Handle modify and delete tabs & user fields with ajax.

 = 7.4 =
 Lite version released by cloning pro version.